joshgerdes/jekyll-uno/_drafts/deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 * [PowerShell](https://docs.microsoft.com/en-us/powershell/?WT.mc_id=AZ-MVP-5004796 "PowerShell") & [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?WT.mc_id=AZ-MVP-5004796 "Azure Command-Line Interface (CLI) documentation")
 * [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/?WT.mc_id=AZ-MVP-5004796 "Bicep documentation")

-To reduce the need to set up these dependencies on individual workstations, we will be using a mix of the Azure Cloud Shell and Azure Portal, and if you haven't set up your Azure Cloud Shell, you can refer to an article I wrote previously "[here](https://luke.geek.nz/azure/setup-azure-cloud-shell/ "Setup Azure Cloud Shell ")", for this remainder of this article I am going to assume you have it set up already.
+To reduce the need to set up these dependencies on individual workstations, we will use a mix of the Azure Cloud Shell and Azure Portal.
+If you haven't set up your Azure Cloud Shell, you can refer to an article I wrote previously "[here](https://luke.geek.nz/azure/setup-azure-cloud-shell/ "Setup Azure Cloud Shell ")" for this remainder of this article I am going to assume you have it set up already.

 Note: I will connect to the Cloud Shell using the [Windows Terminal](https://docs.microsoft.com/en-us/shows/it-ops-talk/azure-cloud-shell-in-the-windows-terminal?WT.mc_id=AZ-MVP-5004796 "Azure Cloud Shell in the Windows Terminal") so that any screenshots will be of the Terminal, but it's the same behaviour if I used the browser experience.